plone/volto/packages/registry/README.md

 }
 ```

-By including the add-on name in the `addons` key, the add-on's main default export function is executed, being passed the configuration registry.
+The `addons` key ensures the add-on's main default export function is executed, being passed the configuration registry.
 In that function, the add-on can customize the registry.
 The function needs to return the `config` (configuration registry) object, so that it's passed further along to the other add-ons.

 The add-ons are registered in the order they are found in the `addons` key.
 The last add-on takes precedence over the others.
-This means that if you configure something in `acme-volto-foo-addon` and then the same in `collective-another-volto-addon`, the latter configured will win and that configuration applied.
+This means that if you configure something in `acme-volto-foo-addon`, then the same thing later in `collective-another-volto-addon`, the latter configured thing will win and its configuration will be applied.

 The default export of any add-on main `index.js` file should be a function with the signature `config => config`.
 That is, it should take the configuration registry object and return it, possibly mutated or changed.

 ## Configuration registry

-The add-on registry is complemented with the configuration registry.
+The configuration registry supplements the add-on registry.

 It is a facility that stores app configuration to be shared in the app.
 This is where the extensibility and pluggability story for our app lies.

-Let's say that your app is the UI of a content management system (CMS).
+Let's say that your app is the user interface of a content management system (CMS).
 This CMS uses blocks as its main fundamental unit of content.
 The pages that the CMS builds are made up of these blocks.
 The CMS has some basic available blocks, but it's a requirement that integrators are able to register more blocks in a pluggable way.

-This app will use the add-on registry to extend the basic CMS capabilities, so an external add-on will be able to sum up with their own add-on(s) to the basic CMS ones.
+This app will use the add-on registry to extend the basic CMS capabilities, so an external add-on can supplement their own add-on(s) to the basic CMS ones.

-Let's assume we've defined a key in the registry `config.blocks.blocksConfig` and defined a way to register the available blocks in the CMS as the keys in that object in the configuration registry:
+Let's assume we've defined a key in the registry `config.blocks.blocksConfig`, and defined a way to register the available blocks in the CMS as the keys in that object in the configuration registry:

 ```js
   config.blocks.blocksConfig.faq_viewer = {